HomeArchiveBlog

 fill_i32_4 = fill_template[i32, 4]

 Template bindings must be provided before compilation or execution.
-Type templates can be used in scalar annotations and as the head of shaped string annotations.
-Integer templates can be used in shape expressions and loop bounds.
+Type templates can be used in scalar annotations and as the head of shaped annotations.
+Integer templates can be used in shape expressions, loop bounds, and the mapping list.

-Templates are different from ordinary global aliases.
-A global alias such as T = i32 is an immediately chosen concrete type; every use of T in that kernel means i32, and callers cannot specialize it.
-A Template("T") is a delayed binding point that must be supplied by the caller.
+Templates differ from ordinary global aliases.
+A global alias such as T = i32 is a concrete type chosen immediately; callers cannot specialize it.
+A Template("T") is a delayed binding point that the caller must supply.

 FixedT = i32